codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_2_controlling_address_translation_stages.md

 * Atomicity of register changes on changing virtual machine on page D4-1650.
 * Use of out-of-context translation regimes on page D4-1650.

-> ### System control registers relevant to MMU operation

-> In AArch64 state, system control registers have a suffix, that indicates the lowest Exception level from which they can be accessed.
-In some general descriptions of MMU control and address translation, this chapter uses a Common abbreviation for each of the system control registers that affects MMU operation, as Table D4-3 shows.
-The common abbreviation is used when describing features that apply to all the translation regimes.

->> **NOTE:**
-The only translation regime that supports a stage 2 translation is the Non-secure EL1&0 translation regime.

 ### System control registers 中 MMU 相关配置